joakim/kay/README.md

 Sending a message to a cell:

-`receiver` `message with an (argument)`
+`receiver` `message with a (slot)`

-A message is a sequence of Unicode words that may contain arguments.
+A message is a sequence of Unicode words that may contain slots (arguments).
 The message forms a signature that the receiving cell's receptors are matched against.
-Arguments (expressions in parentheses) are evaluated and attached to the message before it is sent.
+Slots are evaluated and attached to the message before it is sent.
 Literals may be used verbatim, without parenthesis.

 A message expression ends when a flow operator, binary operator, matching right parenthesis, end of line or comment is encountered.